My LEDs are not turning on

 Try recording from different animals in the same cohort if you prepped multiple animals.
+Try multiple sleeve types, too, and make sure that there are no air gaps in the connection.
 If problems persist, consider trying an easier or more common target to demonstrate that the system and your methodology can work, then try targeting different areas.

 What do I need to add a second animal or second site?